tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### 12. Student Do: Extending Plotting (15 mins)

-Students complete a Bag of Tricks activity where they create a dashboard that contains map visualizations and hvPlot composed plots.
+In this activity, students will create a dashboard that contains map visualizations and `hvPlot` composed plots.
 The goal of this activity is to reinforce to students that Panel can support all the visualizations that have been created in class so far.

 Data for this activity was retrieved from [ucr.fbi.gov](https://ucr.fbi.gov/crime-in-the-u.s/2015/crime-in-the-u.s.-2015/tables/table-8/table_8_offenses_known_to_law_enforcement_by_state_by_city_2015.xls/view).